dlccyes/CollegeNotes/OtherNotes/MacOS.md

 When you're using more than one display, you can only make the dock appears on one of them.
 To make the dock appears on another display:

-hide the dock -> go to another display -> keeps moving your cursor down (bottom screen edge) until the dock appears
+hide the dock (use the shortcut listed in system preferences -> keyboard -> shortcuts) -> go to another display -> keeps moving your cursor down (bottom screen edge) until the dock appears

 ### use the normal fullscreen in firefox